Thertzlor/Revenant/README.md

 Installing *Revenant* is easy:
 1. Create a new LGS profile and *delete* all the standard LGS bindings (Left and right mouse button stay bound by default).

-2. Download the latest release of Revenant from the releases section and unpack it.
-For the quickest start unpack the "revenant" folder into the install location of LGS.
+2. Download the latest release of Revenant from the releases section and unpack it the source files into a folder called "revenant" folder in the install location of LGS.
+This is the default location assumed by the template profile but you can unpack it anywhere and then adjust some settings in the next step.

 3. From the `start` folder of the Revenant directory copy the contents of the `LGS_Template.lua` file and paste it into the *lua scripting* window of the LGS profile.
-[If you put it into any other folder than your LGS installation, you will have to adjust the values of the `rv.path` and `rv.configPath` values].
+[If you put Revenant into some other folder than your LGS installation, you will have to adjust the values of the `rv.path` and `rv.configPath` values].

 > [!TIP]
 If you have a G600 you can skip step one and directly import the `example.xml` Template profile in the `start` folder instead of step 3.